hl7dk/kl-children/input/pagecontent/index.md

 ##### Attributes
 * A category that is used for commonly used vital-signs observations internationally
-* Two codes that describes that this is a weigth observable
+* Two codes that describes that this is a weight observable
 * A value that describes how much the child weighs
 * A dataAbsentReason, which makes it possible to describe why data is absent
 * An observation-time
 * A reference to the Citizen instance that holds the child's information
-* A reference to the Encounter in which the observation occured
+* A reference to the Encounter in which the observation occurred
 * A FHIR status attribute

 ##### Validation